odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 ```

 In Slim 4 the PSR-7 implementation is decoupled from the App core.
-This means you can also install other PSR-7 implementations like [nyholm/psr7](https://github.com/Nyholm/psr7).

-In our case we are installing the Slim PSR-7 implementations using this command:
+In our case we are installing the `nyholm/psr7` PSR-7 implementations using this command:

 ```
-composer require slim/psr7
+composer require nyholm/psr7
 ```

 Ok nice, now we have installed the most basic dependencies for our project.
 Later we will add more dependencies to the project.

-**Note:** Please don't commit the `vendor/` to your git repository.
+Note that you should not commit the `vendor/` directory to your git repository.
-To set up the git repository correctly,
-create a file called `.gitignore` in the project root folder and
+Create a file `.gitignore` in the project root directory and
 add the following lines to this file:

 ```